fengsp/color-thief-py/README.rst

             :param file: A filename (string) or a file object.
 The file object must implement `read()`, `seek()`, and `tell()` methods, and be opened in binary mode.
+            :param is_obj: A boolean.
+If True, the object will be passed along.
+Useful for passing PIL objects to ColorThief.
             """
             pass